-> - EMT Track: We have not yet made a determination if our curriculum meets the licensure requirements in AK, GU, IN, KS, MD, MT, NC, OH, and PR.
+- We have not yet made a determination if our curriculum meets the licensure requirements in AS, GU, KS, MP and PR.

 Please note that we are currently working through the states' requirements and will update this information as we make the determinations.
 Students who are interested in working in any of these states should also contact the appropriate state board.